 Did you know?
 According to research on business directory benefits, companies with 50+ reviews on their Google Business Profile rank significantly higher in local search results than those with fewer reviews, even when citation counts are identical.

 Monitor review platforms where you have citations for new reviews.
-Respond quickly—ideally within 24-48 hours.
-This engagement signals to both the platform and potential customers that you’re active and care about customer experience.
+Respond quickly, ideally within 24 to 48 hours.
+This tells both the platform and potential customers that you’re active and care about customer experience.

-Some citations are just mentions—they display your NAP but don’t link to your website.
+Some citations are just mentions: they display your NAP but don’t link to your website.
 Others include a clickable link.
-These linked citations deliver SEO value beyond just the citation itself—they’re backlinks.
+Those linked citations deliver SEO value beyond the citation itself.
+They’re backlinks.

 Prioritise directories that allow website links.
 Most major directories do, but always include your website URL when submitting.
-This link passes authority to your site and can drive referral traffic.
+That link passes authority to your site and can drive referral traffic.

 Not all directory links are equal.
 A link from a high-authority directory with a “dofollow” attribute passes more SEO value than a “nofollow” link from a low-authority site.
-That said, don’t obsess over this distinction—nofollow links from relevant directories still contribute to your citation profile.
+Still, don’t obsess over this.
+Nofollow links from relevant directories still contribute to your citation profile.

-Some directories allow additional links—to your social media profiles, specific product pages, or blog.
-Take advantage of these opportunities.
-More links mean more pathways for customers to find you and more signals for search engines to index.
+Some directories allow additional links: to your social media profiles, specific product pages, or blog.
+Take advantage of these.
+More links mean more paths for customers to find you and more signals for search engines to index.

 Voice search is changing how people find local businesses.
-When someone asks Siri or Alexa for a nearby restaurant, those assistants pull data from… you guessed it, business directories and citations.
+When someone asks Siri or Alexa for a nearby restaurant, those assistants pull data from business directories and citations.

-Optimise your citations for voice search by ensuring your business information appears in the directories that voice assistants use.
+Optimise your citations for voice search by making sure your business information appears in the directories that voice assistants use.
 Apple Maps powers Siri’s local results.
 Bing powers Cortana.
 Google Business Profile powers Google Assistant.
-These aren’t optional—they’re important for voice search visibility.
+These aren’t optional.
+They’re important for voice search visibility.

 Include natural language in your business descriptions.
-Voice searches are conversational—”Where’s the best pizza near me?”—not keyword-stuffed.
-Your directory descriptions should match this natural language pattern.
+Voice searches are conversational (“Where’s the best pizza near me?”), not keyword-stuffed.
+Your directory descriptions should match that pattern.

-I’ll tell you a secret: voice search often favours businesses with complete, detailed citations.
-The more information you provide—categories, attributes, hours, services—the more likely voice assistants are to recommend you.
+Voice search often favours businesses with complete, detailed citations.
+The more information you provide (categories, attributes, hours, services), the more likely voice assistants are to recommend you.
 They need data to work with.

 Let’s talk about what not to do.
 These mistakes are common, costly, and completely avoidable if you know what to watch for.